Adrian Smith (architect)

 Adrian Devaun Smith (born August 19, 1944) is an American architect.
 He designed the world's tallest structure, Burj Khalifa, as well as the building projected to surpass it, the Jeddah Tower.
-A long-time principal of Skidmore, Owings & Merrill, he founded his own architectural partnership firm Adrian Smith + Gordon Gill Architecture in Chicago in 2006.
-Among his other projects, he was the senior architect for Central Park Tower in New York City, Trump International Hotel & Tower in Chicago, the Jin Mao Tower in Shanghai, and Zifeng Tower in Nanjing.
+A long-time principal of Skidmore, Owings & Merrill, he founded his own architectural partnership firm, Adrian Smith + Gordon Gill Architecture, in Chicago in 2006.
+Some of his other works include the Central Park Tower in New York City, Trump International Hotel & Tower in Chicago, Jin Mao Tower in Shanghai, and Zifeng Tower in Nanjing.

 Early life and education

 Adrian Smith was born in Chicago in 1944.
 When he was four years old, his family moved to Southern California, where he grew up.
 His interest in drawing led his mother to suggest that he study architecture.

 Smith attended Texas A&M University, pursuing a Bachelor of Architecture while being involved with the Corps of Cadets.
 However, he did not graduate and instead started working for Skidmore, Owings and Merrill (SOM) in 1967.
 He finished his education at the University of Illinois Chicago College of Architecture and Arts, graduating in 1969.
 In 2013, Smith was presented with an Honorary Doctorate of Letters degree from Texas A&M University.